ceejbot/soulsy/docs/nexus.md

 You can use a hotkey, a modifier + a hotkey, or a long-press to do most actions.

 __Important notes for controller users:__ A natural setup for HUD mods like this is to use the dpad keys to cycle.
 You can't do that out of the box with the game's control maps.
-I suggest you pair a [souls-like control map](https://www.nexusmods.com/skyrimspecialedition/mods/44160) file with the mod [Gamepad Plus Plus](https://www.nexusmods.com/skyrimspecialedition/mods/27007).
+I suggest you use a [souls-like control map](https://www.nexusmods.com/skyrimspecialedition/mods/44160).
 You can find many premade examples of control maps on the Nexus if you don't want to edit one yourself.
 There is also a web app to [edit control maps](https://hawk.bar/SkyrimControlMapper/).
 Upload your current control map, edit, then copy-and-paste the result.

-I am not sure how to best work around the way the dpad keys navigate in menus.
-I might end up needing to re-implement Flash menus.
+⚠️ If you have upgraded to game version 1.6.1130, you *must* use a control map updated for that version.
+Bethesda added new things to control maps and older files missing the new items will crash the game.

 ## Other options